 The recommended solution is to apply the appropriate fix for this vulnerability.

 Customers running any vulnerable fixpack level of an affected Program, V9.7 can download the special build containing the interim fix for this issue from Fix Central.
-These special builds are available based on the most recent fixpack level for each impacted release: DB2 V9.7 FP11.
+These special builds are available based on the most recent fixpack level for each impacted release: DB2 V9.7 FP11, V9.8 FP5.
 They can be applied to any affected fixpack level of the appropriate release to remediate this vulnerability.
 Additionally fixes based on DB2 V9.7 FP10 will be made available on request.

-Refer to the following chart to determine how to proceed to obtain a needed fixpack or special build.
+Refer to the folowing chart to determine how to proceed to obtain a needed fixpack or special build.